 Swing trading involves taking positions on stocks over days or weeks to capitalize on short-term price movements.
 Swing traders typically use technical analysis tools, such as trend lines and chart patterns, to identify possible buying and selling points for their investments.

 This strategy requires frequent monitoring of the markets and quick decision-making when opportunities arise.
-As such, it is well suited for investors who have the time and energy to devote to trading daily.
+As such, it is well suited for investors with the time and energy to trade daily.

 Swing traders typically employ a stop-loss order to limit potential losses in case of price drops.
 This feature allows swing traders to exit their investments quickly if their analysis proves incorrect.
 Additionally, they may use margin or leverage when taking positions, amplifying gains and losses.